grantek/minisynth32/README.md

 Specifically, this is **NOT** a preassembled board with 5-pin header, there's not enough room for these, so you need to wire directly to it.

-The pinout from the rear I/O board is labelled GND SW B A
+The pinout from the rear I/O board is labelled `GND` `SW` `B` `A`

-* Take a 4-wire cable with DuPont female connectors, cut the connectors off one end, strip and tin the cut end of the wires.
+* Take a 4-wire jumper cable (ie. with "DuPont" 2.54mm pitch female connectors), cut the connectors off one end, strip and tin the cut end of the wires.
 * When soldering the cut ends to the rotary encoder, you can optionally use heatshrink to prevent the exposed legs from touching each other.
-* Solder the GND wire to the middle pin of the 3-pin side, and from there (using another short piece of wire if necessary) connect it to one of the pins on the 2-pin side.
+* Solder the `GND` wire to the middle pin of the 3-pin side, and from there (using another short piece of wire if necessary) connect it to one of the pins on the 2-pin side.
-* Solder the SW wire to the other pin on the 2-pin side.
+* Solder the `SW` wire to the other pin on the 2-pin side.
-* Solder the B wire to the pin on the left of the GND pin.
+* Solder the `B` wire to the pin on the left of the GND pin.
-* Solder the A wire to the pin on the right of the GND pin.
+* Solder the `A` wire to the pin on the right of the GND pin.

 The 3D-printed knob for the rotary encoder can be hard to to attach firmly.
 I found printing the knob in PET-G was best to get a firm fit, but PLA was